Hard-hit Massachusetts worries COVID-19 respite is fleeting

 She also imposed stricter limits at the Ocean State's increasingly crowded beaches in recent weeks, and has threatened to impose tougher measures on bars and restaurants after some owners continue to flout the state's virus regulations.

-Baker, for his part, hasn’t publicly entertained the idea of rolling back the economic reopening in Massachusetts, which had the highest unemployment rate in the nation in June, at more than 17%.
+Baker on Friday similarly threatened to cut the number of people allowed at private gatherings, but hasn't publicly entertained the idea of rolling back other parts of the economic reopening in Massachusetts, which had the highest unemployment rate in the nation in June, at more than 17%.

-He argues that much of the state’s recent uptick can be attributed to individuals “letting down their guard” and not practicing proper virus safety etiquette, leading to the outbreaks on Cape Cod and in western Massachusetts.
+He maintains that much of the state’s recent uptick can be attributed to individuals “letting down their guard” and not practicing proper virus safety etiquette — rather than to reopening the state economy too soon or too widely.

-At the same time, he's announced stricter travel restrictions on people coming into the state starting Aug.
-1, in recognition of soaring caseloads in other states.
+At the same time, Baker has announced stricter travel restrictions on people coming into the state starting Aug.
+1, in recognition of soaring caseloads elsewhere.

-But Baker and other state officials have stressed Massachusetts' key virus measures remain far below those in other states, not to mention compared with where Massachusetts stood when he began the phased reopening in mid-May.
-The state’s seven-day positive test rate was 9.6% back then; it’s now around 2%.
+Baker and other state officials stress Massachusetts' key virus measures remain far below those in other states, and below where Massachusetts stood when he began the phased reopening in mid-May.
+The state’s seven-day positive test rate was nearly 10% back then; it’s now around 2%.

-Rosman and other leading physicians counter that Massachusetts has averaged roughly 300 daily cases in recent days, a 30% increase from prior weeks.
-They also point to anecdotal evidence that the public has grown weary of the virus fight.
+Rosman and other leading physicians counter that Massachusetts has averaged roughly 300 daily cases in recent days, a roughly 30% increase from prior weeks.
+They also point to anecdotal evidence that the public has grown too lax in the virus fight.

-In Falmouth, the seaside town that abruptly canceled graduation, town officials disclosed earlier this week that at least eight local lifeguards have tested positive for COVID-19 after attending a party for beach staff.

-And in Boston, Democratic Mayor Marty Walsh publicly berated a harbor cruise operator after an image of a seemingly packed vessel went viral last weekend.
+Besides the outbreaks tied to the Chatham house party and the Baystate Medical Center, state officials are investigating COVID-19 clusters from a lifeguard party in Falmouth, a high school graduation party in Chelmsford and an unauthorized football camp in Weymouth, among other large gatherings, Baker said Friday.

 Rosman, the medical society president, said a return to virus safety fundamentals is even more crucial as local communities prepare to reopen schools and tens of thousands of college students arrive on campuses in the coming weeks.